sf-wdi-21/notes/week-07/day-05-rails-review/dusk-rails-drills/readme.md

 * `users` can only `edit`, `update`, and `destroy` their own articles

-## Part Four: Partial It Up
+### Partial It Up

-Go back through your application and create partials for your nav, all forms and whatever else you deem worthy.
+Go back through your application and create partials for your nav, login/signup forms, and any other areas with significant repetition in your html.

-## Part Five: Seeding Your Application
+### Seed Your Application

 Add the `ffaker` gem to your Gemfile and use it in your `db/seeds.rb` file to create fake users and associated articles, here's a [cheatsheet](http://ricostacruz.com/cheatsheets/ffaker.html) for it.